 Q: How far can I run in your shoes?

-A: ALTRA's Zero Drop Shoes were built by UltraMarathon runners with all distances in mind.
+A: Alrta's Zero Drop Shoes were built by UltraMarathon runners with all distances in mind.
 Our core training models are intended to be used for walking and running any distance from 5k to UltraMarathon distances.
-They also work great for other athletic activities such as lifting, plyometrics, etc. Because the foot is in its natural position (flat with toes spread), this allows people to go greater distances with far less discomfort.
-The cushioned Zero Drop platform gives the cushion to go far and the technique and ability to run more efficiently for longer.
+They also work great for other athletic activities such as lifting, plyometrics, etc. Because the foot is in its natural position (flat with toes spread), this allows people to go greater distances with added comfort.
+The cushioned Zero Drop platform gives the cushion to go far and the technique and ability to run more efficiently for longer

 Q: How wide are your shoes?